 The Micro Minnie has all the modern amenities you could ask for in a tiny package with a full kitchen (complete with a split galley sink and pull-out faucet), convenient bathroom, roomy dinette, and a king mattress that can convert into two twin beds.

-Micro Minnie also comes standard with kitchen appliances like a microwave, range, and refrigerator as well as other features such as the tankless water heater, exterior speakers, and power awning with LED lighting.
+Micro Minnie also comes standard with kitchen appliances like a microwave, cooktop, and double-door refrigerator.
+Other features include a spacious mattress and windows designed for cross ventilation, patio speakers, and a power awning featuring LED lighting.

 Winnebago customers love that the Micro Minnie is an easy to use compact travel trailer that is great quality at an affordable price.
 They say it is easy to tow, thanks to the dual axles that aren’t usually found on a trailer of this size, and solidly built with a lot of features for the small space.